BigWhale/wocker/README.md

 ## BigWhale's notes

-Made a switch from Apache to Nginx and upgraded PHP to 7.2.
+Made a switch from Apache to Nginx and upgraded PHP to 7.3.
 I also added support for custom structured permalinks and I added WP Rocket configuration file (still untested, but I think it should be working if you install WP Rocket plugin).

+Underlying base-image was dropped and replaced with single Ubuntu image.